-Example local dispersion curves for a point in the Sierra Nevada and at the Coso Geothermal Area (Fig. 9a) extracted from the phase velocity maps from 3 to 10 sec period are shown in Figure 9b.
-These and similar curves elsewhere are inverted for Vs profiles beneath all grid points.
-Vertical Vs profiles beneath these two locations are shown in Figure 9c.
+[21] Example local dispersion curves for a point in the Sierra Nevada and at the Coso geothermal area (Figure 9a) extracted from the phase velocity maps from 3 to 10 s periods are shown in Figure 9b.
+These and similar curves elsewhere are inverted for V_s profiles beneath all grid points.
+Vertical V_s profiles beneath these two locations are shown in Figure 9c.
 The model is strongly damped vertically to ensure that vertical differences between nearby layers are minimal.
-The 3D Vs model then is constructed by assembling all of the Vs profiles.
-Because the longest period of the Rayleigh waves in the inversion is 10 sec, which has a peak sensitivity at around 10 km depth and fair sensitivity up to ~20 km, the deepest structure we can resolve is between 15 and 20 km.
+The 3-D V_s model then is constructed by assembling all of the V_s profiles.
+To demonstrate the resolution capability of Rayleigh wave dispersion measurements between 3 and 10 s periods to constrain shear velocities at various depths, sensitivity kernels of Rayleigh wave phase velocities to shear velocities at the Coso geothermal field are plotted in Figure 10.
+The shortest period Rayleigh wave of 3 s in this study has fair sensitivity to the top 2 km and the longest period of 10 s has peak sensitivity at around 10 km depth and fair sensitivity up to ~ 20 km.
+Thus, using the dispersion curves from 3 to 10 s periods allows us to constrain shear velocities from the surface to ~ 20 km depth.

-To construct the Vs model we perform a linearized inversion of each Rayleigh wave phase speed curve for the best fitting Vs model below each grid point.
+[22] To construct the V_s model we perform a linearized inversion of each Rayleigh wave phase speed curve for the best fitting V_s model below each grid point.
 In the linearized inversion, depth-dependent shear wave speeds are parameterized in eight layers from the surface to a depth of 20 km with the thickness varying from 2 km at the surface to 5 km at 20 km depth.
-Partial derivatives of phase velocity at each period relative to Vs at various depths are calculated using the method of Saito DISPER80 (Saito, 1988).
-During the inversion, adjacent layers of the Vs model are smoothed vertically between neighboring layers in order to reduce the likelihood of vertical oscillations in the model.
-At most places a vertically smooth model can fit the data quite well, but in section 6 we discuss further the effect of weakening this constraint in the Coso area.
-Because Rayleigh wave phase speeds depend primarily on Vs, we scale Vp to Vs using a constant Vp/Vs ratio of ~1.73, which approximately is the average Vp/Vs ratio found by Hauksson and Unruh (2007).
-We take the one-dimensional average model of Hauksson (2000) as the starting model in our model.
+Partial derivatives of phase velocity at each period relative to V_s at various depths are calculated using the method of Saito DISPER80 [Saito, 1988].
+During the inversion, adjacent layers of the V_s model are smoothed vertically between neighboring layers in order to reduce the likelihood of vertical oscillations in the model.
+At most places a vertically smooth model can fit the data quite well, but in section 6 we discuss further the effect of weakening this constraint in the Coso geothermal area.
+Because Rayleigh wave phase speeds depend primarily on V_s , we scale V_p to V_s using a constant V_p/V_s ratio of ~1.73, which approximately is the average V_p/V_s ratio found by Hauksson and Unruh [2007].
+We take the one-dimensional average model of Hauksson [2000] as the starting model in our model.

-Although we estimated uncertainties in most of the dispersion measurements, we do not have estimates of uncertainties in the shear-wave velocity structure.
-However, misfit to the measurements from the 3D model is approximately constant with period and averages between 40 m/s and 50 m/s, which is a fairly good estimate of the uncertainty in the local dispersion curves, such as those shown in Figure 9b.
+[23] Although we estimated uncertainties in most of the dispersion measurements, we do not have estimates of uncertainties in the shear wave velocity structure.
+However, misfit to the measurements from the 3-D model is approximately constant with period and averages between 40 m/s and 50 m/s, which is a fairly good estimate of the uncertainty in the local dispersion curves, such as those shown in Figure 9b.